 Often while browsing, you would want to save some pages to read it later.
 So as the name suggests, it does the same by saving the page’s URL, and whenever you wish, you can open and read it.

 Tab Mix Plus:

-Even this extensive list of addons is nowhere near full scale customization and personalization of Firefox.
+Even this extensive list of add-ons is nowhere near the full-scale customization and personalization of Firefox.
 You can make Firefox look and feel as you want to.
 You can make this browser perform as you want to.
 Just think of a feature and look for it in Firefox addon gallery.
 You will be amazed by how much you can do.